eighteyes/safe-claude/README.md

 ### First Time Setup

-1. Run `./safe-claude` in your project directory
+1. Run `safe-claude` in your project directoy.
-2. The script will build the base Docker image (one-time setup)
+2. The script will build the base Docker image (one-time setup) and drop you into a `zsh` session
-3. Claude Code will prompt for permissions and authentication
+3. Run `claude`, which is set up to `--dangerously-skip-permissions` and will prompt for permissions and authentication
-4. After configuring, run `./safe-claude --save` to persist your settings
+4. After, run `safe-claude --save` from your computer to commit the base docker imape.
+5. From now on, run safe-claude from any directory to setup an isolated docker container with a configured `claude`.

 ### Container Management